 Your will or trust document provides a clear and specific understanding as to how you want to transfer your assets to the people you love—and to those charitable organizations that you have supported during your lifetime.

-If you have named NAMI in your will, please email Emily Tracy or call 703-519-7992 and give us an opportunity to welcome you to the NAMI Iris Circle, a select group of NAMI supporters who are committed to ensuring NAMI’s ability to serve generations to come.
+If you have named NAMI in your will, please email Anne House Quinn or call 703-516-7992 and give us an opportunity to welcome you to the NAMI Iris Circle, a select group of NAMI supporters who are dedicated to ensuring NAMI’s ability to serve generations to come.
 When you confirm that NAMI is included in your estate plans, you will become a member of our Iris Circle.
 As a member of our Iris Circle, you will receive invitations to exclusive NAMI events, as well as NAMI Voice newsletter and Advocate magazine.

 For your convenience we have provided sample language to share with your attorney to include NAMI in your will.

 Once you have determined that you would like to make a bequest to NAMI, the following sample charitable bequest language may be used in your will or revocable living trust:

 “I give, bequeath and devise (the sum of $____), (describe real or personal property) or (____% of the residue of my estate) to be used for general purposes to the National Alliance on Mental Illness (NAMI), a qualified 501(c)(3) charitable organization, EIN: 43-1201653 and located at 3803 North Fairfax Drive, Arlington, Virginia, 22203, or its successor organization.”

 A Restricted Bequest (to support a particular program or area of interest to you.
 Please inform NAMI if you would like to restrict your bequest to ensure that we are able to honor your wishes.):